Sunday, December 16, 2:00 PM – 2:30 PM, Commonwealth Complex (Harbor Level, World Trade Center)

 Distributor: Circulating Film Library, Museum of Modern Art, NY. attn: Kitty_Cleary@moma.org 11 West 53rd St, NY, NY 10019 (website)

-The American Jewish Archives welcomes all fellows, faculty, and guests.
-Celebrate this world-renowned repository of the American Jewish past and learn about its upcoming programs.
+The Jacob Rader Marcus Center of the American Jewish Archives and the American Jewish Historical Society welcome all fellows, faculty, and guests.
+Celebrate these world-renowned repositories of the American Jewish past and learn about upcoming programs.
 Open to all conference registrants.

 $50 includes (kosher) lunch (Seating limited)